Home > Pies, Tarts, and Crisps > Gluten Free Mini Apple Pie

 Inside a gooey pie piled a mile-high with apples in a baking dish.

-• Slice the apples 1/4-inch thick – not to big, not too thin – And ensure they are the same size so they bake evenly.
+• Slice the apples 1/4-inch thick – not too big, not too thin – And ensure they are the same size so they bake evenly.

 • Pile on the apples – It will seem like there is too much.
 It is not.
 The apples bake down, and we want an apple pie full of apples!

 • Chill the dough – The pie dough needs time to hydrate and develop flavor.
 Plus, we don’t want the butter to melt before baking.
-Chill the dough after you make, then again after you assemble the pie.
+Chill the dough after you make it, then again after you assemble the pie.

 • Use a mini pie dish – For this recipe, you make a 6-inch apple pie.
 There is a (affiliate) link in the recipe card.
 Trying to put this pie into a larger pie dish will make the crust way too thin.

-• Use a glass pie dish – Glass will conduct heat slowly and evenly.
+• Use a glass pie dish – The glass will conduct heat slowly and evenly.
 Plus, you can see the bottom of the pie crust to see when it gets golden!

 • Bake on a baking sheet – This is simply cautionary should any of the sneaky apple juices decide to bubble out of the pie!